J535D165/CoronaWatchNL/README.md

 ## Datasets
 The datasets available on CoronaWatchNL are updated on a daily base.
-Availability depends on the publication by the respective sources.
+Availability depends on the publication by the respective sources (N.B. the epidemiological reports published by RIVM are now released on a *weekly* instead of daily basis).
 The CoronaWatchNL project divides the datasets into four main categories:

 * [Geographical data](#geographical-datasets)
 * [Descriptive data](#descriptive-datasets)